Research

 River processes & dynamics

-Rivers & the evolution of landscapes, including bedrock incision, sediment transport-deposition & the role of channel vegetation in river behaviour.
-My research began with fluvial geomorphology & it remains a core interest.
+Rivers and the evolution of landscapes, including bedrock incision, sediment transport-deposition and the role of channel vegetation in river behaviour.
+My research began with fluvial geomorphology, and rivers remain a core interest.

 Wet Season river surveying & bedload gauging in Magela Ck, N-Australia.